LUSAS-Software/LUSAS-API-Examples/vbscript/README.md

 - `geometryData()` and `newGeometryData()`

+Some useful functions have been defined in the `shared\Helpers.vbs` script.
+You can use these these functions by copying them inside your scripts.

 ## Script Recording

 Users can easily create VBScripts by recording their actions within LUSAS.
 The procedure is as follows: